leonhea321/self_try/readme.txt

-Git is a version control system.
+Git is a version control system.--init 0
 Git is free software.
+Git is distributed version control system .---mod1